Kršan

 Kršan (Chersano, Cârșån) is a village and municipality in the eastern part of Istria County, Croatia.

 Description

 It is located in the eastern part of Istria, west of mountain Učka and south-west of Čepić field, on the state road D64 between county center Pazin (D48) and village Vozilići (D66).
 It is 12 km north of town Labin, and 22 km south-east of town Pazin.

 The old town, medieval castle (mentioned 1274), lies on the hill, while new town and village is along the road.
 According to tradition, the name is derived from the rocky karst hill on which was built, krš, karst, carso.

-There are twenty three settlements in the municipality, and the census of 2011 had recorded: Blaškovići (149), Boljevići (86), Čambarelići (154), Jesenovik (57), Kostrčani (30), Kožljak (160), Kršan (238), Lanišće (74), Lazarići (96), Letaj (43), Nova Vas (69), Plomin (113), Plomin Luka (173), Polje Čepić (148), Potpićan (518), Purgarija Čepić (228), Stepčići (40), Šušnjevica (69), Veljaki (120), Vozilići (236), Zagorje (116), Zankovci (8), Zatka Čepić (31).